borispovod/crypti-dapps-docs/MessagingDapp.md

 }
 ```

-Next we set a transaction fee for each time a user sends a message, for example 1 XCR:
+Next, we set a transaction fee for each time a user sends a message, for example, 1 XCR:

 ```js
 Message.prototype.calculateFee = function (trs) {